astroidmail/astroid/README.md

   using [notmuch] as a backend.

   Some parts of the user interface and layout have been copied from or has been inspired by the [Geary] mail client.
-One of the other notmuch email clients, [ner], has also used for inspiration and code.
+Also, some inspiration and code stems from [ner], another notmuch email client.

 [sup]: http://supmua.org
 [notmuch]: http://notmuchmail.org/